yuchenbian/yuchenbian.github.io/README.md

 - One paper is accepted by NAACL 2021.
 - One paper is accepted by ICLR 2021.
 - One paper is accepted by ICDM 2020.
+- 1-st Place Winner of The ADReSS Alzheimer's Dementia Recognition Challenge hosted in INTERSPEECH 2020
 - One paper is accepted by INTERSPEECH 2020.
 - Happy to make contributions to the project [CoV-Seq: SARS-CoV-2 Genome Analysis and Visualization](http://covseq.baidu.com/) [[Paper]](https://www.biorxiv.org/content/10.1101/2020.05.01.071050v2) [[NEWS]](https://mp.weixin.qq.com/s/umMFPFLI7ADvPR10wyzPCQ)
 - One paper is accepted by KDD 2020.